leonardphokane/plp-database-design-wk8-assignment/README.md

 Source code files (organized properly)

-SQL script used to create your database
+SQL script used to create a database